systelab/systelab-components/GOVERNANCE.md

 The TSC can remove inactive collaborators or provide them with _emeritus_ status.
 Emeriti may request that the TSC restore them to active status.

+### Collaborator nominations

+Existing collaborators can nominate someone to become a collaborator.
+Nominees should have significant and valuable contributions across the Sytelab libraries organization.

+To nominate a new collaborator, contacts someone with Administrator rights in order to add the new collaborator in the systelab/angular-team.
+Provide a summary of the nominee's contributions.
+For example:

+The nomination passes if no collaborators oppose it after one week.
+Otherwise, the nomination fails.

 ## Technical Steering Committee